carl9P/Hinata-Hyuga/README.md

 ---

 ## Bugs and Tester
-* Jika kamu menemukan bug jangan lupa buka Issues
+* If you find a bug, don't forget to open Issues
 * For more info, Chat [owner-kurisu](https://wa.me/918910105138)

 # Requirements